 I have wanted to read this one for a long time.
 I am finally taking the time to read it.
 Since I am in the mood for a good thriller I hope it will be everything I am wanting.

+That wraps up my April TBR.
 Here is to hoping the April is better than March.
 To all my religious friends remember God is in control!
 To all my non-religious friends I am sending good vibes your way!
 I hope you have a great month!